peterk4-coder/hello-world/README.md

 # hello-world
 Practicing to create a repository
 Hi Humans!
 I am a novice at GitHub.
-I really want to understand t.
+I really want to understand github.